splunk/addonfactory-ucc-generator/README.md

 A framework to generate UI based Splunk Add-ons.
 It includes UI, Rest handler, Modular input, Oauth, Alert action templates.

+> Note: add-ons created by UCC 5 are working starting with Splunk 8.

 ## What is UCC?

 UCC stands for  Universal Configuration Console.
 It is a service for generating Splunk Add-ons which is easily customizable and flexible.